moorepants/eme185/content/pages/memos.rst

 You should create tables and charts that you find in Chapter 5 and 6 to organize your needs and specifications.
-These may be large and thus should likley be attached in the appendix of the memo.
+These may be large and thus should likely be attached in the appendix of the memo.
 You should summarize the findings in the main two pages of the memo.

 Other items to include: